Pollution Prevention (Air and Water Environment Conservation)

 Prevention of Air Pollution

-Our Group has been striving to prevent air pollution by introducing efficient equipment and fuels, etc. SOx emissions have not only been below the agreed value for the past five years but have also remained at zero.
+Our Group has been striving to prevent air pollution by installing energy-saving equipment and converting fuels, etc. SOx emissions have not only been below the agreed value for the past five years but have also remained at zero.
 NOx emissions are also maintained below the agreed value.

 SOx Emissions